acabedo/poisonedtexts/README.md

 Cabedo, A. (2022).
 Poisoned texts. v.1.0 (beta).
 Available at https://github.com/acabedo/poisonedtexts

+# Special mention and acknowledgments

+Part of speech tagging is a mandatory input for Poisoned texts.
+That input won't be possible without the aid of UdPipe Package (Wijffels 2022) and available at https://github.com/bnosac/udpipe.

 # Video tutorial

 Some of the features of this script are shown in this short video: